Twaambo Mutinta

-Twaambo E. Mutinta (born 28 September 1983) is a Zambian politician and Member of Parliament for Itezhi-Tezhi.
-He was elected to parliament in August 2021.
+Twaambo Elvis Mutinta (born 28 September 1983) is a Zambian politician who currently serves as the member of parliament for Itezhi-Tezhi West.
+He previously served as the Member of Parliament for Itezhi-Tezhi from 2021 to 2026.

 Early life and education

 Mutinta was born in September 1983.
 He did his primary education at Green Acres Primary and his high school at Kalomo Secondary in Kalomo.
-He joined the then Zambian opposition United Party for National Development at a young age and was adopted to stand on its ticket in the national election of 2021.
-He won the election as MP of Itezhi Tezhi in August of that year.

-Previsouly, he worked as a project manager at Oxfarm Zambia and taught at Uphill High School in Itezhi Tezhi district.
+He worked as a project manager at Oxfarm Zambia and taught at Uphill High School in Itezhi-Tezhi District.

 He holds a Bachelor’s Degree in Adult Education, Diploma in Secondary Education from the University of Zambia and has a Masters Degree in Development Studies from the University of Lusaka.

-Politics and Parliamentary activities
+Political Career

-Mutinta joined the then opposition United Party for National Development at a young age.
-He went on to seek primary nominations to represent the party in the Itezhi Tezhi parliamentary election which he eventually won in August 2021.
+Mutinta was adopted as the United Party for National Development (UPND) candidate in Itezhi-Tezhi constituency at the 2021 general election and he was elected.

-Parliamentary activities

-Mutinta is the Chairperson of the Parliamentary Standing Committee on Education, Science and Technology since 2022.
-He has also been a member of the Parliamentary Standing Committee on Housing and Local governance.
-He is currently serving as Co-Chairperson for the Zambian Parliamentary Caucus on Environment and Climate Change (ZPCECC) and climate champion in the Zambian Parliament.
-He is a vice chairperson for Zambian parliamentary caucas on children as well as the parliamentary caucas on Sexual Reproductive Health and Rights.

 In May 2023, he was among the Zambian MPs visiting Kenya for curriculum education benchmark.

-In 2022, he spoke at the UN on the challenges and efforts Zambia is making in addressing population growth.

-Personal life

-Mutinta is married with 3 children.
+Ahead of the 2026 general election, Itezhi-Tezhi was split into two constituencies, namely Itezhi-Tezhi East and Itezhi-Tezhi West.
+Mutinta was adopted as the UPND candidate in Itezhi-Tezhi West and he was elected.